Privacy information: key stage 4 and 5 and adult education

 DfE may also share your data under public task with Ofsted, local authorities or police and criminal investigation authorities, through court orders – to safeguard and promote welfare of children in the UK.

-Where a complaint is made to TRA but it is not accepted as a referral, it will be treated as correspondence and kept for a period of 5 years from the closure of the complaint.
+Where a complaint is made to TRA but it is not accepted as a referral, it will be treated as correspondence.
+The section on Using your data when you make a complaint about education providers, children’s social care or DfE has more information.

 Find out about your rights when we process your personal data under the lawful basis of public task.